gregbo/mininet_frr/README.md

 use Openflow beyond whatever Mininet may be doing (if anything) to make the switches "just work".

-The configuration scripts config_frr.sh create subdirectories under the FRR configuration, run state, and logging directories and populates the configuration files.
+The configuration script config_frr.sh creates subdirectories under the FRR configuration, run state, and logging directories and populates the configuration files.
 Note that any existing configuration files in these directories are erased as new ones are applied.
 Copy any updated configurations out of /etc/frr/*nodename* before reconfiguring.

-While each of these scenarios "work" in that the routing configuration provides connectivity, they are likley not good examples of how to do things "in the right way".
+While each of these scenarios "work" in that the routing configuration provides connectivity, they are likely not good examples of how to do things "in the right way".
 There are improvements that can be made to the FRR configurations.

 # Requirements